-During Q3 2018, the SCJV continued working on the desktop studies and received the Multi-Year Area Based Permit ("MYAB") for the Schaft Creek project.
-The desktop studies are focusing in part on describing a phased development approach that targets potential capital, operating and sustaining cost reductions and a higher-grade initial starter pit and identifying other opportunities to improve project economics.
-The 2018 program is focused on evaluating a number of scenarios to enhance the value of the Schaft Creek project.
+During Q4, 2018, the SCJV continued working on the desktop studies and received the Multi-Year Area Based Permit ("MYAB") for the Schaft Creek project.
+The 2018 program is focused on evaluating a number of scenarios including a phased approach that targets potential capital, operating and sustaining cost reductions; a higher-grade initial starter pit and identifying other opportunities such as infrastructure and access option to enhance the value of the Schaft Creek project.